mrkvon/kanthaus.online/user/pages/15.governance/10.constitution/default.en.md

 1. If Unanimous Acceptance cannot be achieved in an acceptable time-frame, the individuals involved should proceed with Score Voting (§10c.).
 Proceeding to Score Voting should be done with Unanimous Acceptance, or failing that, by simple majority.

 #### §10c.
 Score Voting
 1. Individuals should discuss the current situation and generate alternative proposals.
-Two control proposals are added to the list—
+The proposals are then listed with the addition of two control proposals—
 	1. 'status quo' (i.e. 'keep things as they are/change nothing',) and
 	1. 'escalate procedure' (i.e. 'switch to Collective Change'.)
 1. The individuals then score the proposals as 'support’, ‘accept’ or ‘oppose'.
 The total score for each proposal is found by counting 'support' as 1, 'accept' as 0 and 'oppose' as -3.
 The proposal with the highest total score is selected.